fenago/datascience-ml-next-level/Lab 01 - Python Overview/Lab_1.md

 -------------------------

-In this lab, we\'ve given an overview of the Python scripting language.
+In this lab, we\'ve given an overview of the Python language.
 We have learned about how to install Python and various tools.
 We also learned about the Python interpreter and how to use it.
 We learned about Python-supported data types, variables, numbers and